GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/05.041-050/07.Not-in-the-Hour-of-Death/docs.md

 ---
+title: |
-title: 47.
-Not in the Hour of Death
+    047. Not in the Hour of Death - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 047.
+Not in the Hour of Death.
+Not in the hour of death, Not when the pulse is low, Not with the failing breath, Not when you fear to go;
+    keywords:  |
-    keywords: Christ in Song, Not in the Hour of Death, Not in the hour of death, Come to Him now, come.
+        Christ in Song, adventhymnals, advent hymnals, Not in the Hour of Death, Not in the hour of death.
+Come to Him now, come.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 47. NOT IN THE HOUR OF DEATH
+## 047. NOT IN THE HOUR OF DEATH
+####  Christ in Song,

 ```txt
 1.